The Business & Development Conference has a new name!

 Social Enterprise and Business Activities – Luke Johnson and Rhys Volkenant, DeJager Volkenant

-Many charities seek innovative ways to generate additional revenue to fund their operations.
+Many charities are looking for innovative ways to generate additional revenue to fund their operations.
 Others are trying to find more ways to impact their surrounding community and the world.
 Luke and Rhys will outline some legal aspects that schools should consider before engaging in social enterprise and business activities.

 Building a Better Relationship with Your Bank – Jerry Huang and Mark Beines, TD Bank